What is a Stateroom on a Cruise

 Destination?
 Check.
 Cruise trip and travel dates?
 Check and check.
 Almost everything is set for your trip to sea, but there's just one more decision that needs to be made: which stateroom should you choose?

-What exactly is a stateroom?
+What exactly is a Stateroom?

 An interior room is inside without a view, an ocean view room has either a window or a porthole (a round window) to the outside, a balcony has, well, a balcony attached to the room, while a suite usually has separate sleeping and living quarters as well as a balcony.

-How big are staterooms?
+How big are Staterooms?

 Stateroom sizes vary depending on the cruise line and the ship.
 Here's the breakdown for each type of stateroom.